-The above graph represents the monthly distribution of the total number of National Electronic Funds Transfer (NEFT) transactions in India, starting from April 2004 to September 2019.
+The above graph represents the monthly distribution of the total number of National Electronic Funds Transfer (NEFT) transactions in India, starting from April 2004 to October 2019.
 The number of NEFT transactions in India increased to 242.4 million in October 2019, from 216.7 million in the month of September 2019.
 That represented an impressive 12% month-over-month increase in the NEFT transaction volume.

 |Source||Reserve Bank of India (RBI)|

 However, there is an appreciable 16% YoY improvement in the NEFT transaction volume from October 2018 when over 209 million transactions completed.

 There will be a surge in both, NEFT volume and value, in the next one year as RBI recently waived off charges applied on all online payment transfers done through NEFT or RTGS.

 It was the first time in March 2015 when the total volume of NEFT transactions in India crossed 100 million mark.
 In just 3 years, the number of NEFT transactions in India crossed 200 million mark – increased from 106 million in March 2015 to 212.01 million in March 2018.

 Interestingly, in March 2019, NEFT processed the highest ever monthly volume of 242.39 million transactions in India.
 That’s a significant 14.3% YoY increased when about 212 million transactions were processed in the country.

 The internet revolution has resulted in exploded adoption of digital methods of transactions worldwide.
 The users of Credit & Debit cards, mobile and internet nowadays are far more aware and digitally empowered with making financial transactions.
 In the last few years, however, digital transactions have branched out into multiple types of financial transactions.